glenhutson/BlackbaudCustomizations/All-In-One-SKYAddins+PowerAutomate/TileSKYAddins.md

 This is _similar_ to the steps needed as a pre-requisite to setting up an add-in button letter flow.
 You can watch a video on that at https://youtu.be/9jGsh-uRAik.

-## <a name='Installation'></a>Installation
+## <a name='Installation-AllinOne'></a>Installation - All in One

+These are flows that result in HTML output.
+For those designated as Adaptive Card, see the next section.

 > Before installing any All-In-One Custom Tile, make sure you review any documentation in the corresponding folder as well as any steps labeled "README" in the flow.

 1. Download the zip file located in the appropriate directory.
 (These are versioned where "X" is the version number.)
 Do _not_ unzip the file (it should stay as one file).
 2. Review the instructions at https://docs.blackbaud.com/microsoft-connectors-docs/microsoft-power-platform/basics/import-flows for Importing flows into your Power Automate account.
 Stop before the "Next Steps" section.
 3. Edit the flow if it doesn't already take you to the editor.
 4. Open up the area that starts with "README - ACTION REQUIRED" to review that information and take associated steps.
-Not doing this will cause your application to immediatley terminate when it tries to run.
+Not doing this will cause your application to immediately terminate when it tries to run.
-5. Open the _Initilize variable - ApplicationID_ step and replace the _Value_ there with the Application ID you registered earlier.
+5. Open the _Initialize variable - ApplicationID_ step and replace the _Value_ there with the Application ID you registered earlier.
 This is an important step in making sure that this flow is only being run from within your environment.
 6. Open the _Initialize variable - AuthorizedUsers_ step.
 If you want to allow only select people to see this tile, enter the email address associated with their Blackbaud ID account on the _Value_ line, separated by commas.
 Leave it blank to allow everyone accessing the system to be able to see it.
 7. Open the _Initialize variable - TileName_ step.
-This is where you can relable the title of the tile seen when viewing it.
+This is where you can relabel the title of the tile seen when viewing it.
 8. _Don't touch anything else before the Switch Statement_.
 These steps contain all the needed CSS and Coding needed to render your tile.
 In most scenarios, even when you're creating your own Add-In, you should not need to touch these.
 9. Open the _Switch - Which Function_ step, the _Action_ function underneath.
 There may be one or more Scopes containing the steps.
 This contains the core of what the flow is doing to get information about to display in the Tile.
 Review it for any exclamation marks indicating you have to reestablish a connection to  either Raiser's Edge NXT and/or 3rd party connectors.
 10. Save your flow.
 (But don't exit it yet)